Price Adjustment Guide for Contracting Parties

 exact title and any identifying code number.

 The clause should also cite an appropriate source for the index

-is the monthly periodical, PPI Detailed Report.
-It contains
+(b) The monthly periodical, PPI Detailed Report

 to change.
-BLS sources are preferable to secondary sources such
+BLS sources are preferable to secondary sources, such

 as other government publications or private firms.
 If contracting